The Seton Family

 SIR IAIN BRUCE SETON, 13TH BT, of Abercorn, Linlithgowshire, Head of the House and Name of Seton.
 Born 27 Aug.
 1942, Succeeded his father 1988.
 He was educated at Colchester and Chadacre Ag.
 Inst.
 Married 29 Aug.
 1963 • Margaret Ann Faulkner, Daughter of Walter Charles Faulkner, of Gt.
 Horkesley, Colchester, Essex, and has issue.

-If, in the case of two brothers, the 1st marries a woman who’s line carries on through her and to her children, the brother of her husband, cannot and does not, have any claim to her family’s line.
+If, for example, in the case of two brothers the 1st marries a woman who’s line carries on through her and to her children, the brother of her husband, cannot and does not, have any claim to her family’s line.
 Now in the case of a Title, i.e., Baron, Earl, Marquess, etc… there have been incidents in history where relations by marriage have successfully claimed a Title, that is another matter.
-In this particular case, the purpose of this outline is to answer the much-asked question of: who is the Head of the House and Family of the Scottish Seton’s?
+In this particular case, the purpose of this outline is to answer the much-asked question of: who is the Head of the Scottish House and Family of the Seton’s?

 Following the above, it then falls to the lineage of Alexander Seton, 1st Viscount of Kingston, for the Bloodline and Name Representatives of the Seton’s.
 The following is an extract from the legal peerage case of the Earl of Eglinton as heir-male general to the Winton Honours, awarded in 1859, acknowledging the Hay's of Drummelzier (later of Duns Castle) as lineal heirs of the House and Family of Seton via descent from Alexander Seton, 1st Viscount of Kingston: